OpenSILEX/opensilex/opensilex-doc/src/main/resources/file-systems/amazon_s3.md

 s3FsConnection.writeFile(dataFilePath,fileContent);
 ```

+An object (a file here) with the key `datafile/aHR0cDovL3d3dy5waGVub21l` will be inserted
+into the bucket used by the datafile connection.

 ### Declaring existing file

-Considering the declaration of an existing datafile with :
+Considering the declaration of an existing datafile from a S3 bucket with :
-- `datafile/sub_directory/LWZwcG4uZnIvaWQvZmlsZS8x` : relative path of the existing datafile
+- `datafile/sub_directory/LWZwcG4uZnIvaWQvZmlsZS8x` : relative path of the existing datafile (key of file into bucket)
 - `/datafile/sub_directory/LWZwcG4uZnIvaWQvZmlsZS8x` : absolute path of the existing datafile

-Here it's just need to check if the specified file exists or not
+For already uploaded file declaration, it's just needed to check if the specified file exists or not

 **Check file existence**